xebialabs/xl-deploy-kubernetes-operator/documentation/docs/scaffolding.md

 ```
 operator-sdk create api --group=xld --version=v1alpha1 --helm-chart=xld.tgz
 ```
 15. We now need to generate the operator controller image.
-Export one variable to create the image along with tag
+Export one variable to create the image along with a tag:
 ```
 export OPERATOR_IMG="docker.io/xldevdocker/deploy-operator:1.0.0"
 ```